-Rhythms of Grace is a monthly gathering at St Michael’s, which provides a quiet time and place where people can reflect, meditate on God’s word, come close to God and listen to His voice.
+Rhythms of Grace is a monthly church gathering at St Michael’s, with a focus on quiet time and reflection.
+We meditate on passages from the bible, come close to God and listen to His voice.

 We all live busy lives, often longing for the space to “be” with God.
 We seek to provide this at Rhythms of Grace and foster an increasing awareness of His presence in our daily lives, learning ways of prayer so that we can be used by Him.
 No one is the teacher – we are all on the journey together and sense the Holy Spirit’s leading as we follow Him.
 We use a variety of styles and input, looking at Bible passages, interlinked with items such as poetry, clay and pictures, but there is no insistence on using what is provided; what’s needed may just be a chance to sit and be quiet.

 We also want to turn our gaze outwards more to include prayer for the wider world and become contemplative intercessors – praying for others from a place of listening to God and be channels for the Spirit to breathe prayer through us – moved by God’s compassion and His longing, and touched by the world’s pain.

 A typical Rhythms of Grace evening would run as follows